 One Agent = One Fee

 When Home Sense lists your home, we have an obligation to work in your best interest.
 But that doesn't mean we can't assist the buyer along the way with things like paperwork, meeting contract deadlines, loan information, and helping get your transaction to closing quickly.
 That means you, the seller, only pay for one agent, your listing agent.
 So, if a buyer is unrepresented, our fee is 2% total commission, not the standard 6% commission with two agents.
-When the buyer is represented, our fee drops to 1% total commission from the seller, because the buyer pays the buyer agent, not you.
+When the buyer is represented, our fee drops to 1% total commission from the seller.
+Right, we sell your home for 1% TOTAL agent commission.

 MAKES LOTS OF SENSE

 It’s really just simple math.
 If a referral is involved in a listing and the listing agent must split their commission 50/50 with their office broker, and the average listing fee is 3%, net commission due to the listing agent is 1.125%.
 When you remove expensive office leases, the marketing costs for getting the next listing, and fancy agent advertising, this 1.125% gets close to 1% net profit for the listing agent.
 At Home Sense, we don’t have any of those expenses, so we can START OFF by offering a listing fee of 1%, not the standard 3%.

 We conduct a free market analysis of your home before it is listed, pay for professional photography, list your home on the local MLS, guide your home sale to closing with industry-approved paperwork, provide a lockbox and professional yard sign, and provide industry-leading professionalism.
 We even provide you with our Seller Secrets, an invaluable resource designed to maximize seller profit.

 MAKES TOTAL SENSE

 The Result?
 Up to $25,000 Savings on a $500,000 Home